The first Laura Ingalls Wilder Pageant Cast featured in the De Smet News in June 1971.

 1973 The Laura Ingalls Wilder Pageant Society was founded, a non-profit organization committed to the preservation of Laura's legacy.

-1974 The LIW Pageant Society purchased thirty acres of land to become the pageant's permanent home.
+1984 The LIW Pageant Society purchased thirty acres of land to become the pageant's permanent home.
 This beautiful section of land is nestled between the Ingalls Homestead, the big slough, and Silver Lake.

 Over the years, the Laura Ingalls Wilder Pageant has become a local tradition.
 Each summer more than a hundred volunteers combine their talents to present a family-friendly drama based on the writings of Laura Ingalls Wilder.
 People from all over the world gather together on the beautiful South Dakota prairie and step back into history to a time when the West was just opening up to a wave of pioneering men and women.
 It is our goal to preserve--through drama--the family values and pioneering spirit of the Ingalls family.

-Our organization
+Our Team

 For over 50 years, we have worked to share Laura Ingalls Wilder’s stories and history with visitors from around the world.
 The Laura Ingalls Wilder Pageant Society is a 501(c)(3) nonprofit organization that was formed in 1971.
 Our Board of Directors includes Kristy Hubbard (President), Jim Pekron (Vice President), Jenny Todd (Secretary), Eric Fairchild (Treasurer), Snookie Stoddard, Susan Thomas, Kathy Ostrander, Dedra Birzer, and Megan Ostrander, with honorary board members Curt Bau, Tim Sullivan, and Marian Cramer.